matzpersson/laravel-intellipharm/readme.md

 You should now be able to browse this app on http://localhost:8000.

 ## Rest API
 Api can be consumed directly.
-Following is an example of a call to retrieve all members.
+Following is an example of a call to retrieve all members returning a JSON set.
 ````ruby
 http://localhost:8000/api/members
 ````